 Gloria, I have an older book called: "Cortina's Spanish in 20 Lessons".
 The site: infoplease.com is a wealth of knowledge.
 Type in, countcortina; see what comes up

 There is an excellent dictionary by Velasquez (check my spelling) ...
 My son said that when he was trying to learn Spanish as a construction foreman he wrote down words and phrases in English then took the dictionary when he went to the rest room.
-He used his "potty time" to memorize the Spanish he needed.
-He is conversationally fluent now.

 How about distance ed via your computer with the community college near you?